Why you probably shouldn’t add a CLA to your open source project

 Each organization’s sensitivity to legal risk is different, and if as you talk to your corporate counsel, they ask you to add a CLA, rather than blindly assuming it’s a necessary appendage of a mature open source project, I urge you to work with them to balance the likelihood of legal harm against the practical implications of minimizing it, before deciding what’s best, and to do so in a way that optimizes for the contributors’ experience, not the corporation’s.

-At the end of the day, it’s possible to have a successful and sustainable open source project without a CLA.
+Ultimately, it’s possible to have a successful and sustainable open source project without a CLA.
 It’s not possible, however, to have a successful or sustainable open source project without a strong influx of new contributors.